 - Registration takes place in February and March. - "Schools of Choice" students must apply by May 15th.
-Applications are considered in the order in which they are received.
-Please note that FRC is currently at capacity and not able to accept school of Schools of Choice students. - Student timetables and first day information will be available prior to the start of school.
+Applications are considered in the order in which they are received. - Student timetables and first day information will be available prior to the start of school.